araiari/OECD-Bias-in-students-evaluation/README.md

 -------------------------------------------------------------------

 The aim of the project is to understand which factors influence italian students' evaluations.
-The OCSE dataset contains many information about the students and their schools.
+The OECD dataset contains many information about the students and their schools.
 A Bayesian approach has been used in every analysis.
 Starting from it, a hierarchical model was built to predict the students' evaluations.
 Due to the large amount of covariates (more than 1000), we firsly proceed with an initial selection.